das-developers/das2dlm/README.md

 ```

 The code above is not memory or time efficient.
 Since the SHAPE field for the
-frequency centers has a degenerate flag in the first index.
-We can spare
+frequency centers has a degenerate flag in the first index, we can spare
 ourselves alot of unnecessary memory usage if we just get a slice of frequencies
 for any valid first index.
 The code below illustrates a slice operation: